mjordan/islandora_fetch_bags/README.md

 ## Plugins

+A plugin is a simple PHP class file that modifies each Bag.
+To enable a plugin, add its name to the `[bag]` section of your .ini file, like this:

+```
+[bag]
+plugins[] = MyPlugin
+```

+Two plugins that you might find useful are:

+* AddCommonTags
+  * Adds a `Internal-Sender-Identifier` tag to bagit-info.txt with the object's URL as its value
+  * Adds a `Bagging-Date` tag to bagit-info.txt with the current date in yyyy-mm-dd format as its value
+* AddObjectProperties
+  * Adds a JSON file to the Bag that contains the Islandora object's properties (label, owner, list of datastreams, etc.)

 If you want to customize your Bags beyond what the options in the .ini file allow, you can use plugins.
 A plugin is a simple PHP class file.
 The abstract class plus two example plugins are available in the `src/plugins` directory.
 A third plugin, AddObjectProperties, can be used to add a JSON file to the Bag that contains the Islandora object's properties (label, owner, list of datastreams, etc.).

+If you want to write your own plugin, consult the examples, `BasicCustomBag.php` and `AdvancedCustomBag.php`, in `src/plugins`.
 Once you have written a plugin, do the following to use it:

 1. placed your plugin in the `src/plugins` directory
-1. run composer's `dump-autoload` command so that your plugin will be detected
+1. run composer's `dump-autoload` command so that your plugin's class file will be detected
-1. enable your plugin by registering its class name in the `[bag]` section of your .ini file like this:
+1. enable your plugin by registering its class name in the `[bag]` section of your .ini file, as illustrated above

-```
-[bag]
-plugins[] = MyPlugin
-```

 Within you plugin's `->execute()` method, you can use any of [BagIt PHP](https://github.com/scholarslab/BagItPHP)'s methods for manipulating your Bags, but you should not use its `->update()` or `->package()` methods, since these are called by the main `fetch.php` script after all plugins are executed.